 It was year 2016 when I went to my first solo overnight hiking trip.
 That exact moment was also the start of a 3-year long journey where I hiked thru Estonia in sections.
 As I wanted to be kept accountable (I'm sure I wouldn't have finished the 830 km trail otherwise) I started to record my journey and learning on video, that I posted on YouTube to my channel called "Hiker in Estonia" (now renamed as "Maiu Takes a Hike").
 And that, my friends, was the start of my new life.

 Of course changes didn't happen overnight and many times I was doubtful that I could exit the "normal" and "responsible" life.
 But step by step, one courageous decision after another, I have expanded my love for the outdoors so much that I have now quit my all-year-round office job, hiked some dreamy trails all over the world (including Nepal and New Zealand), and even tried out sled dog mushing behind the Arctic Circle on a highly popular event called Fjällräven Polar.

 Becoming a sled dog guide

-That Arctic adventure was truly transformational for me as after that (in 2019) I went back to the Swedish Lapland to work as a wilderness guide and dog sled musher in a sled dog kennel.
-And with that I had completed one of my dreams of having a job that makes me be outdoors all day long!
+Participating in Fjällräven Polar was truly transformational for me as after that (in 2019) I went back to the Swedish Lapland to work as a wilderness guide and dog sled musher in a sled dog kennel.
+And with that I had completed one of my dreams of having a job that makes me spend all days outdoors!

 As the sled dog guiding job is seasonal I'm having a welcoming change in the workplace environment and pace (seasonal jobs are tough, guys!) by doing freelance work and forwarding my art career during the summer months.
 This kind of balance between a very hands-on job in the freezing cold, and more studio and computer centered work suits me perfectly!
 I'm eager to translate all the inspiration form the Arctic to the paper and hopefully you, my hiking friends, will share this new artistic adventure with me.